KiAi-dev/selectiveci-action/README.md

 ## Minimum Required Configuration

 You must define at least one area under areas:.
-If no areas match a PR change, SelectiveCI defaults to full for safety.
+If no areas match a PR change, SelectiveCI defaults to `full` to preserve safety.

 ---